manifoldco/pytill/README.rst

     pytill.send_message(['19024880000'], 'I am sending a till message isnt that cool!')

     # ask a question
+    # note that asking a question is how we open two-way communicate in Till
+    # so this is also how you intiate listening to responses to a sms number with Till
     question = pytill.make_question('How cool is Till mobile?', 'my-question', 'my.webhook/listens/here')
     pytill.send_question(['19024441111', '16139094888'], [question],  'my-project')